 It contains starch and organic acids; unsaturated fatty acids, protein and fats (in small quantities); vitamins A, C, B, carotene; minerals – calcium, phosphorus, magnesium, sodium, iron and potassium (most of all).
 Dried figs have so much potassium that it can only be exceeded by the nuts.
 Potassium is vital for our nervous and cardiovascular systems.
 Besides, the amount of iron in the figs bypasses the well-known source of iron – an apple.
 As we know all the mental processes in the brain involve iron.

-They are a record holder among the other dried fruits as to the content of dietary fiber.
-Due to that when you eat a dried fig you will feel fullness and at the same time the improvement in functioning of your digestive system.
+They are a record holder among the other dried fruits as to the content of dietary fibre.
+Due to that when you eat a dried fig you will feel fullness and at the same time the improvement in the functioning of your digestive system.
 Dried figs can increase the energy produced by our body, improve our mood, performance and mental activity.

 Health Benefits of Dried Figs

 Dried figs are used to cure gastritis and constipation.
 The decoction made of them is used to treat the infections, bronchitis, tracheitis, and other respiratory diseases.
-It is used in case of exhaustion, high fever, angina, oral cavity infections, hoarseness, etc. In many cases it is recommended to consume it with milk.
+It is used in case of exhaustion, high fever, angina, oral cavity infections, hoarseness, etc. In many cases, it is recommended to consume it with milk.
 Put several figs (4-5) into a glass of milk for few hours, then mash them and eat ½ cup 2-4 times a day.
 Also, you can use dried figs with milk to treat skin abscesses and ulcers.
 It will help to speed up the healing process.

 Figs in Gastronomy